tribixbite/awesome/README.md

 *   [BeehiveInnovations/pal-mcp-server](https://github.com/BeehiveInnovations/pal-mcp-server) - The power of Claude Code / GeminiCLI / CodexCLI + \[Gemini / OpenAI / OpenRouter / Azure / Grok / Ollama / Custom Model / All Of The Above] working as one.
 *   [camel-ai/owl](https://github.com/camel-ai/owl) - 🦉 OWL: Optimized Workforce Learning for General Multi-Agent Assistance in Real-World Task Automation
 *   [ChocoMeow/Vocard](https://github.com/ChocoMeow/Vocard) - Vocard is a simple music bot.
 It leads to a comfortable experience which is user-friendly, It supports Youtube, Soundcloud, Spotify, Twitch and more!
-*   [memvid/memvid](https://github.com/memvid/memvid) - Video-based AI memory library.
-Store millions of text chunks in MP4 files with lightning-fast semantic search.
-No database needed.
+*   [memvid/memvid](https://github.com/memvid/memvid) - Memory layer for AI Agents.
+Replace complex RAG pipelines with a serverless, single-file memory layer.
+Give your agents instant retrieval and long-term memory.
 *   [wey-gu/py-pglite](https://github.com/wey-gu/py-pglite) - PGlite wrapper in Python for testing.
 Test your app with Postgres just as lite as SQLite.
 *   [google/dotprompt](https://github.com/google/dotprompt) - Executable GenAI prompt templates
 *   [ezyang/codemcp](https://github.com/ezyang/codemcp) - Coding assistant MCP for Claude Desktop